 n=3Any 2 nodes can be down.

-Computers goes down and sysadmins pull out network cables in a furious rage from
+Computers go down and sysadmins pull out network cables in a furious rage from

 time to time, so using

 n<2 is asking for downtime.
-Having a to high value of
+Having too high a value

-n is adding servers and complexity without any real benefit.
-The sweetspot is at
+n adds servers and complexity without any real benefit.
+The sweetspot is